exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 Milestone Swapping (active)

-How to read notation: 4/3/1/2 means put all points into 4th milestones, use leftovers into 3rd milestones etc.
+How to read notation: 4/3/1/2 means put all points into 4th milestones, use leftovers into 3rd milestones, etc.

 SLMS is 4/3/1/2 (60s) <-> 1/2/4/3 (60s)